 As the chapter evolved over the past 30 years, Rho Mu Omega continued to deliver exemplary service to the community, promote true sisterly relationships and increase its membership from a small, but mighty chapter to a large, powerful chapter of over 200 members in 2018.
 From the very beginning, Rho Mu Omega has distinguished herself as committed to implementing best practices in effective chapter management, strategic planning and improved methods of evaluation.

 Rho Mu Omega has been blessed with the superb leadership of 10 visionary Basilei who have exhibited steadfast adherence to the sorority’s missions and goals.
-With pride and tenacity for meeting the challenges of the targets and initiatives of the Supreme Basilei, this chapter has served faithfully under the administrations of the following chapter Basilei: Ingrid Watson-Miller (1988-1990); Angela Ducker Richardson (1990-1992); Teresa A. Scott (1992-96); Shari L. McCoy (1997-2000); Valerie J. Ducker (2001-2002); Mona Calhoun (2003-2004); Pamela Carter-Coleman (2005-2006); Stephanie R. Allen (2007-2010); Donna E. Davis (2011-2014); and, Sharon B. Falby (2014-present).
+With pride and tenacity for meeting the challenges of the targets and initiatives of the Supreme Basilei, this chapter has served faithfully under the administrations of the following chapter Basilei: Ingrid Watson-Miller (1988-1990); Angela Ducker Richardson (1990-1992); Teresa A. Scott (1992-96); Shari L. McCoy (1997-2000); Valerie J. Ducker (2001-2002); Mona Calhoun (2003-2004); Pamela Carter-Coleman (2005-2006); Stephanie R. Allen (2007-2010); Donna E. Davis (2011-2014); Sharon B. Falby (2014-2017); and Holli Townsend (2017 - present).
 Each chapter Basileus has brought new energy and inspiration to excel in goal attainment and award recognition on the regional and national level.
 Among the numerous honors awarded to Rho Mu Omega are: Chapter of the Year, Basileus of the Year, the P.R.O.M.I.S.E.
 Award, Leadership Award, Graduate Good Citizenship Award, Spirit Award, Outstanding Emerging Young Leaders Award, the Outstanding Officer of the Year Award, Platinum Status of E.A.F. and multiple First Place Step Team Awards.

 During these administrations, Rho Mu Omega has conducted Membership Intakes in 1991, 1993, 1995, 1999, 2003, 2007, 2011, and 2016.
 In our service to all mankind, 30 years of service has meant polishing our pearls and taking seriously our oaths to create paths to meeting the needs of our community while spreading sisterly love in all our endeavors.
 With sisterly love, Rho Mu Omega honors our founders, cherishes our leaders, and attends to our targeted audiences.
 We have only just begun!